dancancro/great-big-example-application/README.md

     comprehension of a menagerie of inconsistent learning materials in inconsistent contexts, all but one of which approaches you will ultimately reject.
 I did that to make this; it's not fun.
 To do the former you copy, find/replace, modify, and compare what you're making with what works until what you're making also works.
-It's exactly what you'll do to make something new *after* you have signed the NDA and get keys to the castle of doing things like professionals do.
+It's just what you'll do to make something new *after* you have signed the NDA and get keys to the castle of doing things like professionals do and the vault of expertly made things to copy and modify.

     3. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code.
 Anything you learn in a tutorial must be handled with caution